-- 2.4 Provide coffee and tea
+- 4. Provide Coffee and Tea

-- 2.5 Welcome kids and pets
+- 5. Welcome Kids and Pets

-- 2.7 Pay attention to the lighting
+- 7. Pay Attention to the Lighting

-- 3 Main Takeaways
+- Main Takeaways

 But first, you need a better understanding of the average workationer.
 They’re often traveling with their family members and pets, and they’re in search of a vacation experience with the comforts of home.
 They love convenience, so an easy check-in and check-out process is imperative.
 And they’re likely to book longer stays, so you can easily appeal to them by offering long-term stay discounts.

 Offer multiple places for guests to sit down and be productive.
 You might have various tables and desks spread throughout your vacation rental; be sure to supply plenty of adjustable chairs with back support as well.
-Near each workspace, there should be either an outlet or a power strip so that guests can easily charge their electronics and plug in their laptops.
+Near each workspace, there should be either an outlet or a power strip so that remote workers can easily charge their electronics and plug in their laptops.

-If your property has an outdoor area, it’s a great idea to enhance the space so that it can function as an outdoor office.
+If your rental property has an outdoor area, it’s a great idea to enhance the space so that it can function as an outdoor office.
 This can be as simple as setting up a seating area with a large umbrella to provide shade.
 Another way to create additional workspaces is to provide TV trays and lap desks for people who prefer to sit on the couch and work, rather than working at a table or desk.

 Interested in going above and beyond to cater to workationers?
 Provide a monitor, speakers, keyboard, mouse, and extra chargers for your guests to use.
 If they’re tired of using their laptop and want a more ergonomic setup, these amenities will make a huge difference.

-Of course, one of the most essential components of a vacation rental property (even if it’s not targeted toward remote workers) is a reliable internet connection.
+Of course, one of the most essential components of a remote work vacation rental (even if it’s not targeted toward remote workers) is a reliable internet connection.
 It’s not enough to just have an internet connection; it must be fast and consistently reliable.
 Your guests expect to get their work done from your rental property on a daily basis, so an unpredictable connection simply will not cut it.
 You’ll also need to ensure that the WiFi extends to your outdoor area so that guests can use their laptops outside without encountering any connection issues.

 Several supplies you may want to provide include pens, pencils, paper, paperclips, a stapler, a hole punch, scissors, and envelopes.
 A few stamps are a nice touch as well.
 These amenities show your guests how invested you are in their experience.
 It signifies that you care about their productivity and their ability to get work done while at your vacation rental property.